 Top 10 Best Indexed Universal Life Insurance Companies

 - Minnesota Life

 - North American Company

 For more on these companies, including information on their IUL policies, please click on any of the above company names to be taken to our accompanying life insurance review.

+More on all this to follow below, but for now that is enough information for you to move on to the next section.
 Before launching into our first IUL pro let’s talk about whole life vs indexed universal life briefly.

 Whole Life Insurance vs Indexed Universal Life

 Indexed universal life too often gets a bad rap by the “whole life purist” crowd.
 And while whole life insurance is an excellent investment option, there is certainly a place for IUL in a solid financial plan.